-At 18, your child is just beginning to transition to adulthood, but they might already receive all the privacy protections of an adult.
-While it is important to grant your child the independence they need to grow and mature, it’s also important that parents stay in the loop.
+At age 18, your child is just beginning to transition to adulthood, but they receive all the privacy protections of an adult.
+While it is important to grant your child the independence they need to grow and mature, it also is important that parents stay in the loop.

 Access Important Records